-Location: 43°20'21"N, 79°37'8W
+Location: 43°49'33"N, 77°04'56"W

-Size: 1346 km
+Size: 2510 km2

 Description: Lake Ontario is one of the lower Laurentian Great Lakes, located between the province of Ontario, Canada, and the state of New York, USA.
-The western portion of the Canadian side of Lake Ontario that constitutes this site extends west from downtown Toronto, Ontario, at Ashbridges Bay Park/Toronto Harbour to the outflow of the Niagara River near Niagara-on-the-Lake, Ontario, and includes Hamilton Harbour at Hamilton, Ontario.
-Several rivers and creeks flow into the area, including the Don River, Humber River, Credit River, Etobicoke Creek, Sixteen Mile Creek, Bronte Creek, Fifteen Mile Creek, Twelve Mile Creek, and the Niagara River at the extreme eastern part of the area.
-The Welland Canal also is located in the middle of this area and connects Lake Erie to Lake Ontario, allowing ships to travel among the Great Lakes.
-For more detailed information about waterfowl and wetland habitats in the Great Lakes region and the benthic community, limnology, and geomorphology of this part of Lake Ontario, see Barton (1986), Prince et al. (1992), Mills et al. (2003), Schummer (2005), Wilson et al. (2006), and Remiz (2012).
+The eastern portion of the Canadian side of Lake Ontario that constitutes this site extends west from the St. Lawrence River outflow near Kingston, Ontario, includes the Bay of Quinte and the Prince Edward County south shoreline, to Popham Bay/ Spenser Point located approximately 5 km west of Presqu'ile Provincial Park.
+Several rivers flow into the area, including the Napanee River, Salmon River, Moira River, and the Trent River; the St. Lawrence River flows out from the extreme eastern part of the area.
+This site includes several islands, including Wolfe Island, Pigeon Island, Amherst Island, Waupoos Island, Timber Island, False Duck Island, and Nicholson Island, as well as numerous shoals, such as the Gull Bar Shoal.
+For more detailed information about waterfowl and wetland habitats in the Great Lakes region and the benthic community, limnology, and geomorphology of this part of Lake Ontario see Barton (1986), Prince et al. (1992), Mills et al. (2003), Schummer (2005), Wilson et al. (2006), and Remiz (2012).

-Precision and Correction of Abundance Estimates Presented: Abundance values are based on several sources: (1) Shoreline surveys conducted as part of the Mid-Winter Waterfowl Survey (MWS) (Environment and Climate Change Canada/ Canadian Wildlife Service, Ontario) and the Lower Great Lakes Migrant Waterfowl Survey (LGLMWS) (Environment and Climate Change Canada/ Canadian Wildlife Service, Ontario.
+Precision and Correction of Abundance Estimates Presented: Abundance values are based on several sources: (1) Shoreline surveys conducted as part of the Mid-Winter Waterfowl Survey [MWS] (Environment and Climate Change Canada/Canadian Wildlife Service, Ontario) and the Lower Great Lakes Migrant Waterfowl Survey [LGLMWS] (Environment and Climate Change Canada/Canadian Wildlife Service, Ontario.
 Observed counts were adjusted by species-specific or species group detection rates estimated for aerial fixed-wing surveys by Hodges et al. (2008) for coastal surveys in Alaska.
-(2) Ground-based estimates made during Christmas bird counts (CBC) (National Audubon Society 2015) from 1997 to 2015.
-Observed counts (not adjusted for incomplete detection) were derived from summing annual data from CBC circles included within the key site boundaries.
+(2) Ground-based estimates made during Christmas bird counts (CBC) (National Audubon Society 2015) from 1997 to 2015; observed counts (not adjusted for incomplete detection) were derived from summing annual data from CBC circles included within the key site boundaries.

-Biological Value: This site is important to several species of sea ducks during spring, fall, and winter seasons.
-Long-tailed Duck (Clangula hyemalis), White-winged Scoter (Melanitta deglandi), Black Scoter (Melanitta americana), Surf Scoter (Melanitta perspicillata), Hooded Merganser (Lophodytes cucullatis), Common Merganser (Mergus merganser), Red-breasted Merganser (Mergus serrator), Common Goldeneye (Bucephala clangula), and Bufflehead (Bucephala albeola) have been observed in varying abundances since the 1990s at this site (Appendix 1).
-Sea duck numbers at this site and others across the lower Great Lakes have increased substantially since the mid-1980s and the early 1990s (Petrie and Schummer 2002).
-The establishment of dreissenid (zebra) musssels at Lake Ontario in the early 1990s provided an abundant food source for sea ducks and other diving duck species (Custer and Custer 1996, Schummer et al. 2008a, b).
-Dreissenid mussels also may provide favorable microhabitats for other important aquatic invertebrate prey items, such as amphipods and chironomids, and may have improved water quality and clarity that benefits merganser forage fish species, such as gizzard shad (Dorosoma cepedianum), emerald shiner (Notropis antherinoides), and round goby (Neogobius melanos-tomus) and improves the foraging efficiency of many sea ducks (Wisden and Bailey 1995, Ross et al. 2005, Bur et al. 2008, Schummer et al. 2008b).
+Biological Value: This site is important to several species of sea ducks during spring, fall, and winter.
+Long-tailed Duck (Clangula hyemalis), Whitewinged Scoter (Melanitta deglandi), Black Scoter (Melanitta americana), Surf Scoter (Melanitta perspicillata), Hooded Merganser (Lophodytes cucullatus), Common Merganser (Mergus merganser), Red-breasted Merganser (Mergus serrator), Common Goldeneye (Bucephala clangula), and Bufflehead (Bucephala albeola) have been observed in varying abundances since the 1990s at this site (Appendix 1).
+Sea duck numbers at this site and others across the lower Great Lakes have increased substantially since the mid-1980s and the 1990s (Petrie and Schummer 2002).
+The establishment of dreissenid (zebra) musssels in Lake Ontario in the early 1990s provided an abundant food source for sea ducks and other diving duck species (Custer and Custer 1996, Schummer et al. 2008a, b).
+Dreissenid mussels also may provide favorable microhabitats for other important aquatic invertebrate previtems, such as amphipods and chironomids, and may have improved water quality and clarity that benefits merganser forage fish species, such as gizzard shad (Dorosoma cepedianum), emerald shiner (Notropis antherinoides), round goby (Neogobius melanostomus), and that improves the foraging efficiency of many sea ducks ability to locate and capture prey (Wisden and Bailey 1995, Ross et al. 2005, Bur et al. 2008, Schummer et al. 2008b).
+This site has an abundance of sea duck prey species, which ducks use to acquire nutrients and fat for surviving winters at Lake Ontario or fueling migration during spring and fall (Ross et al. 2005, Schummer et al. 2008a, b, Schummer et al. 2012).